MAMMARY TUMORS IN DOGS

 Adenocarcinomas can be “tubular” or “papillary” depending on that gland cells the tumor arises from.
 Adenocarcinomas behave malignantly but how aggressively malignant they are depends not on whether they are tubular or papillary but on other cellular characteristics described by the pathologist (such as how quickly the cells appear to be dividing and how closely they resemble normal gland cells).
 When the oncologist reads the description he or she will be able to determine how aggressively to combat the tumor.

 A highly malignant tumor that generates tremendous inflammation locally with ulceration, pus, and discomfort.
-This type of tumor tends to spread early in its course and is difficult to treat.
+This type of tumor tends to spread early in its course and is virtually impossible to treat.
+Because many less malignant and more common mammary tumors also become ulcerated, this particularly malignant tumor may not be diagnosed before surgery and frequently is unable to heal from the very surgery needed to identify it..
 Fortunately, this especially tragic tumor type accounts for less than 5% of mammary tumors.

 In general: approximately 50% of malignant mammary tumors will have already spread by the time of surgery.

 This, of course, means that the other 50% are locally confined and surgery is curative.